Corps of Invalids (Great Britain): Role and organisation

 The Royal Hospital Chelsea had responsibility for administering the Corps of Invalids until its dissolution in 1802 and for the related Edmund Fielding's Regiment of Foot (later known as the Royal Invalids) until 1741.
 The corps's role was to provide garrisons to forts in the Great Britain, freeing up regular units of the British Army for service overseas.
 The unit was purely defensive in nature and had a presence in the majority of English garrisons throughout the 18th century.

 The Royal Hospital served as a home for a select number of the most disabled or infirm veterans – the so-called "in-pensioners" – and administered the payment of pensions to the remainder of entitled veterans – the "out-pensioners" – who lived in their own homes.
-The number of in-pensioners never exceeded 500 at any time and comprised just 14% of the total number of pensioners in 1703 and just 2% in 1785.
+The number of in-pensioners never exceeded 500 at any time, comprising 14% of the total number of pensioners in 1703 and a mere 2% in 1785.